cirocosta/docs-tap/scc/building-from-source.md

 # Building from source

-Regardless of the supply chain, when providing source code it can either come from a developer's machine (directory in the filesystem) or a Git repository.
+Regardless of the Out of the Box Supply Chain installed, when providing source code for the Workload, that can either come from a developer's machine (directory in the filesystem) or a Git repository.

-When it comes to building applications from source code, there are two ways that such source code can be made available for the supply chain components: either via git or a container image.

 ## Git source